blazejba/gp2/README.md

 Choice **`replacement_policy`** = elitism
 Defines replacement strategy.
 Variants:
 * `elitism`
-Elitism, a certain number of the fittest individuals is injected to the next generation by default.
+Elitism, also known as \theta<tab>, a certain number of the fittest individuals is injected to the next generation by default.
     * Int `num_of_elites` = 2
       Number of elites left in each generation.
 If not defined the default value is 2.
 * `stead-state`